 Guaifenesin and phenylephrine may pass into breast milk and may harm a nursing baby.
 Decongestants may also slow breast milk production.
 Do not use this medicine without medical advice if you are breast-feeding a baby.

 Artificially sweetened liquid medicine may contain phenylalanine.
 Check the medication label if you have phenylketonuria (PKU).

-How should I take Xpect-PE (guaifenesin and phenylephrine)?
+How should I take Xpect-PE?